Sunday, September 8, 2024

 After further research, if you take a look at the Wright's Realtor's page, Mr. Wright, a long-time Stockton native who has been researching the history of locations in Stockton for many years, he has some other interesting information to back up this theory.

-Per Wright Realtor's website: "425-431 E. Main St. ---Commercial Hotel Built in 1874 by George F. Smith at a cost between $25,000 to $30,000.
-It was two stories high, and 90 by 75 feet in dimensions.
 In 1878, a third story was added at a cost of $5,000, improving the appearance of the building.
 The hotel was leased and managed by F.C.
 Hahn in 1875.
 The hotel contained sixty-one rooms and was entirely refurnished and re carpeted in 1878.

 Early photographs indicate the building has been remodeled.
-This is one of the older buildings in downtown Stockton .
+This is one of the older buildings in downtown Stockton.
 The 1912 Stockton City Directory listed this building as the Commercial Hotel, a title it retains still. "

 439-447 E. Main St. at California - Built in 1895 - The Hotel Main building has addresses at 447 E. Main and on N. California.

 Even if it turned out that it actually was that particular building, where is your documentation?
-Who told you this was the room the murder took place?
+Who told you this was the exact room the murder took place?
 Where did you get your information from?
 Nine times out of ten, people just make stuff up and other people run with it and all of a sudden you have this elaborate fabrication added to a real story.

 And to tell people that a particular room was the "murder room," as some sort of factual statement is the most ridiculous of claims I have ever heard!
 The murder took place in 1906.
 Does anyone realize how often rooms get renumbered after a horrible event takes place at a hotel?

-Look at the Hotel Del Coronado.
-That is just one of many hotels that renumbered their rooms after a death at the hotel that brought unwanted scandal to the business.
 Emma LeDoux's case was the biggest trial of that time, and was mentioned in every single newspaper for months.
 The only thing that upstaged her trial and the murder story itself, was the Great Earthquake of San Francisco in 1906.

-There is no doubt in my mind that the hotel proprietor renumbered the rooms to their hotel to avoid having guests freak out if they were assigned to room #97.
 Remember, people back then were not as open to staying in rooms of murder victims like we are today.
 Ghost hunting and true crime enthusiasts were not "the thing" back then.
 No one wanted to stay in a room they knew someone died in.

 Will we ever know for certain which building it was, or if it was actually the building in the photo above?
 I do not know.